ArturoAvelino/Clustering-images-by-resemblance/README.md

 ## Recommended installation procedure

-Clone the repository
+Clone the repository.
 In the terminal, go to the folder directory where you want to install this code and type:

 ```bash
 git clone https://github.com/ArturoAvelino/Clustering-images-by-resemblance.git